 - Add 1 tbsp olive oil and ½ tbsp melted butter to the bowl with the shrimp.

 - Squeeze juice from the lime half plus two wedges over the shrimp, mix and allow it to marinate for a few minutes while you prepare the pan and topping.

 Prepare the Panko Topping for Baking on the Shrimp.
 (Scroll down for instructions for serving leftover)

 - Add the panko, 2 tbsp melted butter, cilantro, and remaining lime zest to a bowl and stir.
 Add salt and pepper to taste.

 Prepare the Skillet

-Lightly oil the bottom of a cast iron skillet and line with jalapeno slices.
-(You can dice any remaining jalapeno and add to the panko topping!)
-I used a #8 Lodge Cast Iron skillet.
+- Lightly oil the bottom of a cast-iron skillet and line with jalapeno slices.
+I use a #8 Cast Iron Skillet.

 To Prepare Panko Topping to Serve Leftover